England | Scotland | Wales | Northern Ireland | Ireland

 *Please note all times are subject to change, as our GP's can swap/change days due to the needs of the practice.

-Duty Doctor surgeries (when the doctor deals with emergency calls only) are also allocated evenly to the doctors throughout the week.
+Admin session (when the doctor deals with emergency queries/ admin responsibilities such as prescriptions/sick notes etc.) are also allocated evenly to the doctors throughout the week, meaning this allocated GP will not have available bookings.

 The best to way to get an accurate portrayal of the week is to speak to the reception team.